bajahouse/baja-core/readme.md

 8. **spell-skills (in progress)**: Item affixes that increase the damage/healing output of spells.
     * Created By: @nl

+9. **naked-players-fix**: Fixes a WotLK client bug where other players load in without visible gear.
+This works by applying [X-Ray Specs](https://wotlkdb.com/?spell=54844) OnLogin and OnMapChanged.
+    * Created By: @nl

 ## Note
 Any modules seen on secondary branches not merged to the master branch should be considered incomplete and, if used, expect minimal support.